BorelEnzo/BorelEnzo.github.io/CTFs/cronosCTF_18/stirring_chowder/index.md

 >Password: 'turtle
 > ```

-__NB__: make sure to rename the archive, black spaces are not well-handled
+__NB__: make sure to rename the archive, blank spaces are not well-handled

 To keep the story short, the extracted file is also a LRZIP archive, which can uncompressed using the same password.